 - Translational Investigation of Depression in Pregnancy

-Adult females (ages 25-35), who have a history of depression and are planning pregnancy and intend to wean off their antidepressant, are wanted for a brain imaging research study exploring the connection between depression during pregnancy and levels of brain metabolites such as fatty acids and sugar molecules.
-Subjects will come to the MGH main campus for a 3 hour screening session between 9am-5pm.
-If eligible for the study, participants will subsequently track their menstrual cycles for 3 months, and undergo a one hour brain scanning session at Charlestown MRI Imaging Center between 8am-6pm.
+Adult females (ages 25-35) who have a history of depression and are planning pregnancy are wanted for a brain imaging research study exploring the connection between depression during pregnancy and levels of brain metabolites such as fatty acids and sugar molecules.
+Subjects will come to the MGH main campus for a 1 hour screening session between 9am-5pm.
+If eligible for the study, participants will subsequently track their menstrual cycles for 3 months, and undergo a 2 hour brain scanning session at Charlestown MRI Imaging Center between 8am-6pm.
 Participants will agree to be followed up with on a monthly basis after enrollment, including during pregnancy and 3 months postpartum.
 Participants will fill out monthly questionnaires about their mood and overall functioning during this time period.
 There is $100 monetary compensation provided to subjects for completion of this study.
-For more information, please contact Molly Kwiatkowski by email at firstname.lastname@example.org or by phone at 617-643-9284.
+For more information, please contact Allie Sosinsky by email at firstname.lastname@example.org or by phone at 617-643-5154.

 Institution – MGH - Massachusetts General Hospital, Boston, MA